History of South Korea: Yoon Suk Yeol, 2022–2025

 Yoon takes the presidential oath of office outside the National Assembly, 10 May 2022.

 On 29 October 2022, at least 153 people were crushed to death when a crowd surged in an alleyway during Halloween festivities in Seoul's Itaewon district.
 President Yoon declared a state of official national mourning.

 The "Unification Act on the Calculation of Age" took effect on 28 June 2023.
 The "Unification Act on the Calculation of Age" was promoted to resolve social and administrative confusion and disputes arising from mixing various age calculation methods.
 It is President Yoon Suk Yeol's representative presidential election pledge and the 13th of the 120 state affairs of the Yoon Suk Yeol government.

 In the 22nd National Assembly election held on 10 April 2024, the People Power Party to which Yoon Suk Yeol belongs won 108 out of 300 seats, while the opposition Democratic Party of Korea won 175.

 In June 2024, South Korea suspended the 2018 military agreement with North Korea.

 On 3 December 2024, Yoon enacted martial law to rid the opposition of 'Anti-State Influence'.
 Following a few hours of unrest, the National Assembly unanimously passed a motion to lift martial law.
 Many hours of protest later, with the army unable to stand down without presidential authority, Yoon lifted his prior declaration of martial law and ordered the military to stand down.

 Yoon was subsequently impeached on 14 December by the National Assembly and suspended from office pending a final ruling by the Constitutional Court on whether to confirm his removal from the presidency.

 On 29 December 2024, Jeju Air plane crash at Muan International Airport in South Korea killed 179 people, being the deadliest air disaster on the nation's soil.

 On 4 April 2025, in a unanimous 8-0 verdict, the Constitutional Court upheld Yoon's impeachment, formally removing him from office and laying the groundwork for a new Presidential election to be held later that year.

 Lee Jae-myung, 2025–present

 Inauguration of the 21st President of South Korea Lee Jae-myung.

 On 4 June 2025, Lee Jae-myung was sworn in as South Korea's new president after having won a snap election by 49.4% of the vote as the candidate of Democratic Party.

+On 19 February 2026, former president Yoon Suk-yeol was convicted of leading an insurrection, and sentenced to life imprisonment.
+Former Prime Minister Han Duck-soo was sentenced to 23 years in jail in relation to the martial law declaration.